13 August 2021

 Students will be able to successfully complete the course and obtain 4 ECTS through submitting a paper within a month after the course ending.

-This course is also part of a joint programme with the Utrecht University and the Summer University of Tartu: European Encounters: The Baltics in the European Union.
+This course is also part of a joint programme with the Utrecht University and the Summer University of Tartu: European Encounters.

 Dr. Inese Runce